What does a copywriter do?

 Editing copy and responding to feedback

 Copyediting is closely related to copywriting—and there are indeed some copywriters who also provide editing as one of their services.
-But even if you stick to writing as your main service, you’ll still need to spend time editing your own copy before you send it to clients, and taking clients’ feedback to improve your drafts and ready them for final publication.
+But even if you stick to writing as your main service, you’ll still need to spend time editing and proofreading your own copy before you send it to clients, and taking clients’ feedback to improve your drafts and ready them for final publication.
 I create several drafts for myself before my clients even see my work.
 That way I know that I’m sending them the best quality work I can.

 Collaborating with others